dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 from the DOTS server to the mitigator is not in scope: it may be as simple as an alert to mitigator operators, or highly automated using vendor or open application programming interfaces supported by the mitigator.
-The DOTS server SHOULD report the actual scope of any mitigation enabled on behalf of a client.
+The DOTS server MUST report the actual scope of any mitigation enabled on behalf of a client.

 The DOTS server SHOULD retrieve available metrics for any mitigations activated on behalf of a DOTS client, and SHOULD include them in server signals sent to